ramonsuarez/ramonsuarez.github.io/content/post/three-things-you-should-never-tell-a-vc-when.md

     - videos
 post_format: []
 ---
-<div class="posterous_bookmarklet_entry">> ### Three things you should never tell a VC when fundraising
+> ### Three things you should never tell a VC when fundraising
 >
-> <div class="entry-content"><div class="entry-body">Disclosure is a good thing.
+> Disclosure is a good thing.
 Early disclosure of thorny issues is a very good thing (such as, “I am embroiled in a legal dispute with my co-founder over ownership of the company and here is why”).
 That does NOT mean, however, that you should be totally transparent during fundraising.
 >
 > In particular, there are three things you should be <span style="text-decoration:underline;">extremely selective in disclosing</span>:
 >